Trending articles about going out in Brussels

 Which are Brussels' best neighborhoods to go out?

 Even though in Europe there are others cities which are better known for nightlife and music, Brussels’ scene has grown a lot in the last years.
 Restaurants, pubs and bars are all around the town, and there are many places where to start your night.
 The best clubs of Brussels are located in different areas of the city, but not particularly in the center.
 To reach some venues you might also need a taxi, but don’t worry, it’s totally worth it.
 A good way to meet new people is by joining a Brussels pub crawl.
 You’ll visit places in a group, so you won’t have to go around the busy city alone.
 But most importantly, you’ll get free entrance to venues and free shots, so be sure you don’t miss it!
 Online you can find various websites where you can book the one which you find more suitable to your desires.
 Especially recommendable for shy people!
 Belgians, more in general, like to chill at lounge bars a lot, enjoying their time with friends.
 In summer, one of the most frequented places of the city is the Louise area, along Toison d’Or, where you’ll find a lot of tables around which people drink and chat till midnight.
 Some of the most famous bars of the city are PP Café, where if it’s the right day you can also enjoy live concerts and DJ sets, The Flat, the recreation of a normal flat where the served drinks change price during the evening, and Pure Bar, with its exotic feeling, shishas and oxygen for the adventurous.
 If adventure is what you’re looking for, then the Red-light district will probably satisfy your curiosity.
 Be careful though, you better keep an eye on your pockets.
-In terms of clubs, you can choose to go to Red Line, in in the middle of a forest where hip hop and commercial hits set the pace, or enjoy the monthly theme parties at Mirano Continental, near Madou metro.
+In terms of clubs, a visit to Bloody Louis is mandatory especially if you're looking for wild hip hop nights in Brussels, or you can choose to go to Red Line, in in the middle of a forest where hip hop and commercial hits set the pace.
 If you are more for electronic music, then you can’t miss Fuse, the club where Amelie Lens started her career.
 With its Labyrinth nights, it is one of the most known clubs over Europe and in the techno scene.
 Although, if you’re more into deep house music, then Bazaar is your place.

 How expensive is to go out in Brussels?